itsneel/wf-management-service/README.md

 - Swagger docs integration is not added.
 - Request data schema is not validated as of now.
 But can done so in a custom middleware or using external libs like 'express-json-validator-middleware'.

+## Note:
+- Each and every API is not added.
+But indicative APIs are added to show how others can be added in simillar fashion.
+- All cases for error handeling are not added in each and every place.
+But indicative comments are added to show and where they can be done.

 ## Installation
 Install the dependencies and devDependencies and start the server.
 ```sh